-The convective adjustment timescale (Fig. 4c) shows the expected similarly wide distribution curve to that of precipitation and has a change in behaviour at around three hours.
-This scale break is particularly evident in the UKV domain average curve (grey distribution in Fig. 4c) although there is evidence of it also in the distribution using all points (black distribution in Fig. 4c).
-There is a distinct change in the gradient of the distribution curve below and above three hours, from -1.0 for convective quasi-equilibrium to -2.8 for non-equilibrium convection.
-This supports the hypothesis of a change in regime occurring dependent on the convective adjustment timescale and the choice of three hours as the convective adjustment timescale threshold that distinguishes between the two convective regimes.
-Such a change in gradient was not observed in a frequency distribution of the convective adjustment timescale over Germany (see Fig. 1 in Zimmer et al. 2011) which had a gradient of -1.3 throughout the distribution.
+The convective adjustment timescale (Figure 4(c)) shows the expected wide distribution curve similar to that of precipitation and has a change in behaviour at around 3 h.
+This scale break is particularly evident in the UKV domain-average curve (grey distribution in Figure 4(c)), although there is evidence of it also in the distribution using all points (black distribution in Figure 4(c)).
+There is a distinct change in the gradient of the distribution curve below and above 3 h, from -1.0 for convective quasi-equilibrium to -2.8 for non-equilibrium convection.
+This supports the hypothesis of a change in regime occurring dependent on the convective adjustment timescale and the choice of 3 h as the convective adjustment timescale threshold that distinguishes between the two convective regimes.
+Such a change in gradient was not observed in a frequency distribution of the convective adjustment timescale over Germany (Figure 1 in Zimmer et al., 2011) which had a gradient of -1.3 throughout the distribution.
 Given the different data sources, the slope of the German data is considered to be consistent with the slope found here for the equilibrium regime in the UK data.